 Zero points will be awarded for unacceptable dress.
-This includes torn clothing, exposed bras, camis or underwear, leggings not covered by skirt/dress/top of fingertip length, skirts/dresses shorter than fingertips, shorts, sweatpants/sweatshirts, pajamas or loungewear, sandals or flipflops.
+This includes torn clothing, exposed undergarments, leggings not covered by skirt/dress/top of fingertip length, skirts/dresses shorter than fingertips, shorts, sweatpants/sweatshirts, pajamas or loungewear, sandals or flipflops.

 Long hair must be tied back, and dangly and facial piercings should be removed for any activity involving animal handling.